Ansh0407/JAVA_PROGRAMS/README.md

 # JAVA_PROGRAMS

-This repository contains java programs based on domain "FOOD DELIVERY"
+This repository contains Java programs based on the domain "FOOD DELIVERY APP."